VeronicaGlez/Red_warbler/project/warbler_project.md

 ##### **Table 1.**  Genetic diversity of BRWA - Brewster’s warbler hybrid, BWWA - blue-winged warbler; GWWA - golden-winged warbler.

-The evaluation of admixture analysis confirmed exploratory analysis with PCA  and not show any kind of structure between the populations k=1 (Table 2).
+The evaluation of admixture analysis confirmed exploratory analysis with PCA  and not show any kind of structure between the populations k=1 with CV= 0.0376, see Table 2.

 | K   |CV error |
 |-----|:-------:|